JD(U) throws hat in the ring for West Bengal assembly polls | Politics

 Similarly in Jharkhand, where BJP lost power last year, the JD(U) had contested separately.
 However, the JD(U) fought the Delhi assembly polls earlier this year in alliance with the BJP.

 Replying to a query, Baliyavi said, ''I am of the opinion that the BJP should think in terms of taking Nitish Kumar along.
 If it chooses otherwise, then every party has the right to expand its own base.''
-PTI NAC SOM SOM.
+In the evening, a party delegation from West Bengal met Nitish Kumar at the JD(U)'s state headquarters here.
+The chief minister, however, claimed the talks were not centred around the assembly polls in the neighbouring state.

+''Our party's national executive and national council meets are scheduled here next week.
+In this connection, delegates from various states have been coming to share their inputs.
+Those from Bengal were also here but there was nothing more to it as of now,'' Kumar said in reply to questions from reporters.
+Bablu Mahto, one of the visiting delegates from West Bengal, said the JD(U) unit there saw itself as a part of the NDA and would ideally like to contest, not just the assembly polls but panchayat and municipal elections as well, in alliance with the BJP though a final decision was to be taken by the national leadership.

 - READ MORE ON: